Bladder cancer research

 The ADVICE trial is looking at what happens to the cancer cells in people with invasive bladder cancer when they have chemotherapy or radiotherapy before surgery.
 The chemotherapy drugs in this trial are gemcitabine and cisplatin.
 The researchers want to try to find out why chemotherapy works well for some people, and less well for others.
 This trial is no longer recruiting patients, and we are waiting for the results.

 Eribulin mesylate is a chemotherapy drug that's not been used for bladder cancer before.
-There is a phase 2 trial looking at eribulin mesylate for advanced bladder cancer.
-The trial is comparing the combination of eribulin mesylate, gemcitabine and cisplatin with gemcitabine and cisplatin.
+A phase 2 trial is looking at eribulin mesylate for advanced bladder cancer.
+The researchers are comparing the combination of eribulin mesylate, gemcitabine and cisplatin with gemcitabine and cisplatin.
+This trial has closed and we are waiting for the results.

 The CAB B1 trial is looking at cabazitaxel chemotherapy for advanced transitional cell cancer of the bladder or urinary system.
 The people taking part have already had treatment with a platinum chemotherapy drug.